Attending a BC Virtual Visit Appointment

 Technical Support and General Inquiries

-For urgent help with your connection, joining your appointment or even finding your appointment email, please contact the Patient Virtual Healthcare Tech Support Desk at 1-844-442-4433 available Monday to Friday 7 a.m. - 5 p.m. (excluding Statutory Holidays).
+For urgent help with your connection, joining your visit or even finding your visit email, please contact the Patient Virtual Healthcare Tech Support Desk at 1-844-442-4433 available Monday to Friday, 7 a.m. - 5 p.m. (excluding Statutory Holidays).

 Technical support is available in over 200 languages: Francais | العربية | 简体中文 | 繁體中文 | Español | 한국어 | Tiếng Việt | Українська and more.